 You’ll find miso paste in the refrigerated section of your grocery store, usually with other Asian ingredients like tofu and wonton wrappers.
 It comes in a range of colors from pale yellow (above) to deep reds and brown.
 It can be a little confusing because sometimes it’s made with rice, barley, or other grains. and they can be labeled with various names.
 And of course sometimes you’ll find imported products with Japanese packaging.
 A simple way to navigate buying miso is to go by the color.
 The paler colors (‘white’ or ‘Shiro’) are lighter and more subtly flavored, so if you are new to miso, start there.
 All miso will give you great health benefits, so you can experiment with any one you like.
 Once opened, a package of miso will last at least a year in the refrigerator.

 Miso is not only delicious, it has huge health benefits.
 It’s a complete protein, boosts the immune system, lowers cancer risk and blood pressure, and aids digestion, just to name a few.
 I made this Alphabet Miso Soup with Shiro, or white, miso paste.
 It’s a perfect choice for newbies because of its sweet mellow flavor, and I love it in this energizing, ‘feel better’ soup.
-You can get the recipe over at Super Healthy Kids, where I’m posting today.

 The Japanese use miso as commonly as we use salt or ketchup, but honestly I think the way you’ll get the most use out of it is in simple soups and salad dressings.
 Here are some of the ways I’ve used it ~